econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 Maintaining a buffer stock of wealth to protect oneself against 'unknown unknowns' is possibly perfectly rational, and also nearly impossible to calibrate in a quantitative model in which we would need to have an accurate representation of people's beliefs about the magnitude, frequency, and persistence of 'unknown unknowns.'
 Even if you knew those answers, they would be, at best, 'known unknowns.'

-%% MNW: I've removed the parentheses around this entire paragraph, as well as around a couple individual sentences.
-My take is that if it's really an "aside", it should be a footnote or not included.
-If it's important enough to be in the main text, then there's no point in "hiding" it inside parentheses.

 ## Comparisons to Other Models Familiar to Practitioners

-%% MNW: This is a broken citation

 @10.3905/jor.2014.1.4.118 asserted that financial planning practitioners mostly used rules of thumb and heuristics to provide their advice.
 That paper aimed to introduce the key concepts of formal life-cycle modeling to the audience of practitioners.